GoPlausible/.github/profile/algorand-guide/README.md

 ### Lease Field for Replay Protection

-The implementation uses Algorand's `lease` field to prevent replay attacks and bind transactions to specific payment requests.
+The implementation uses Algorand's `lease` field for PaymetRequirement attestation and bind transactions to specific payment requests.
 The lease value is set to the SHA-256 hash of the `paymentRequirements`, ensuring that:

 1. Each transaction is uniquely tied to a specific payment request
 2. The transaction cannot be reused for a different payment request